Determine the amplitude, period, and phase shift of each function... | Channels for Pearson+

 Amplitude

-Amplitude refers to the maximum height of a wave from its midline.
-For the sine function, it is determined by the coefficient in front of the sine term.
-In the function y = sin(x - π/2), the amplitude is 1, indicating that the wave oscillates between 1 and -1.
+Amplitude refers to the maximum distance a wave reaches from its central axis or equilibrium position.
+In the context of trigonometric functions like cosine, the amplitude is determined by the coefficient in front of the cosine term.
+For the function y = cos(x + π/2), the amplitude is 1, indicating that the graph oscillates between 1 and -1.

 Recommended video: